rescala-lang/REScala/Documentation/DocumentationProject/src/main/tut/manual.md

 # Introduction

 This manual covers the main features of the *REScala* programming language.
-[Signals] presents time-changing values in *REScala*, [Events](#events) describes events, [ConversionFunctions](#conversion-functions) covers the conversion functions between events and time-changing values, [Technicalities](#technicalities) presents technical details that are necessary to correctly run *REScala*, [Related](#related) outlines the related work.
+[Signals and Vars] presents time-changing values in *REScala*, [Events](#events) describes events, [Conversion Functions](#conversion-functions) covers the conversion functions between events and time-changing values, [Technicalities](#technicalities) presents technical details that are necessary to correctly run *REScala*, [Related](#related) outlines the related work.

 **Intended audience and prerequisites** This manuscript is mainly intended for students who approach reactive programming in